 - Preparation of a peer-reviewed manuscript(s) for publication and to gain greater insight into the field of research

-In addition to clinical training and research training, residents participate in regular conferences, including Grand Rounds, Pathology, Journal Club, Morbidity and Mortality, Radiology, Pediatric Uroradiology, Core Curriculum, Urodynamics, and AUA updates.
+In addition to clinical training and research training, residents participate in regular conferences, including Grand Rounds, Tumor Board, Journal Club, Quality Improvement, Radiology, Pediatric Uroradiology, Core Curriculum, Urodynamics, and AUA updates.